Anaesthesia: A safe method when having a tattoo?

-The levels of lidocaine (local anaesthetic drug) they contain are somewhat high (around 5%) so they may be dangerous in cases where it is not applied correctly or applied excessively.
+For their part, the levels of lidocaine (local anesthetic drug) they contain are somewhat high (around 5% per ointment) and, therefore, can be dangerous in cases where it is not applied correctly or applied excessively.

-In some unlikely situations, methemoglobinemia can occur, a disorder in which red blood cells lose the ability to transport oxygen correctly to the tissues, producing a bluish tint in the skin, a feeling of irritability, anxiety or even lack of oxygen.
+Rarely, methaemoglobinaemia can occur, a disorder in which red blood cells lose the ability to properly transport oxygen to the tissues, producing a bluish tone to the skin, a feeling of irritability, anxiety, or even shortness of breath.

 Can they affect the tattoo?